-For the last 12 years, Ben has found himself building monitoring, alerting, and observability systems for companies ranging from startuppy (Simply Hired and Parse) to top-10 (Wikimedia and Facebook).
+Ben Hartshorne is an engineer at Honeycomb.
+For the last 12 years, Ben has built monitoring, alerting, and observability systems for companies ranging from startups like Simply Hired and Parse to large organizations such as Wikimedia and Facebook.
 Strangely, he actually enjoys this work and is happy to finally be building a company that will help tease out nuances in data that seem to be missing from all the other crappy open source systems he’s used.
 Though unlikely to pass on a good scotch, he’ll reach for the bourbon or rye first.

 Christine Yen is the cofounder of Honeycomb, a startup with a new approach to observability and debugging systems with data.
 Christine has built systems and products at companies large and small and likes to have her fingers in as many pies as possible.
 Previously, she built Parse’s analytics product (and leveraged Facebook’s data systems to expand it) and wrote software at a few now-defunct startups.